 No one is going to give you a medal for making everything from scratch (trust me; I should know!).
 Everyone just wants to eat a delicious pie filling with a flaky crust.
 We don't have to serve even a little slice to anyone who cares how you got there!

-You can also make this filling as a no crust pecan pie.
+You can also make this filling with no crust.
 It doesn't set up well enough to slice neatly without the crust, but it does bake beautifully in oven-safe single-serve ramekins.

 You can also try making the filling in lined wells of a standard 12-cup muffin tin.
-Watch the time, though, since they'll bake much more quickly.
+Watch the time, though, since they'll bake much more quickly than a whole pie.

 How to serve gf pecan pie